Special & unusual circumstances

 Adjustments may be considered for loss of income for the following reasons:

-- Job termination or loss of income (due to change of job, reduction in hours worked or retirement)
+- Job termination or loss of income (due to change of job, reduction in hours worked, natural disaster or retirement)

 - Divorce or separation after the FAFSA was completed